 IMPORTANT: Advanced Power Management (APM) should be installed to keep the system time updated when the computer enters suspend mode activated by the BIOS Power Management.
 For DOS environments, you need to add the statement, DEVICE=C:\DOS\POWER.EXE, in you CONFIG.SYS.
 For Windows 3.x and Windows 95, you need to install Windows with the APM feature.
 A battery and power cord icon labeled "Power" will appear in the "Control Panel."
 Choose "Advanced" in the Power Management Field.
+Windows 98, by default, installs the APM.

-Video Off Option (Suspend -> Off)
+Video Off Option (Suspend -> Off )